Liege is a dark fantasy in JRPG form, with a modern, tactical twist.

-- Liege is being planned as a trilogy with a continuous story arc, with the first release scheduled for 2014.
+The game is being planned as a trilogy with a continuous story arc for desktop, console, and mobile platforms, with the first release scheduled for 2015.

 Here’s what I think will make this game special:

 - The Story - Mature narrative & story driven gameplay

 - The Tactics - Elegant, seamlessly integrated tactical combat

 - The Art - High-definition, lovingly hand-drawn art and a lush, orchestral soundtrack

 One late autumn eve in the Kingdom of Liege, a King, his queen, and their royal heirs fall into a deep slumber from which they never wake.

 …and so our story begins.
 Following their mysterious deaths, a power struggle in the royal court ensues, and as the conflict quickly escalates, the Kingdom plunges into a bloody civil war.
 As war erupts across the land, we track the converging paths of characters aligned across various factions, from the noble houses vying for the throne, to the orphaned Royal Army, to an underground movement of outlaws with plans to incite revolution amidst the chaos.